nkarpin/xunit2testrail/README.md

 # xunit2testrail
 Docker container for upload xunit Tempest results to testrail

-Your xml file has to be mount to /srv/report.xml
+Your xml file has to be mounted to /srv/report.xml

 Example start the container: